 - 7.89 Some regulations are made by Order in Council.
 Such regulations must be developed and made by following a particular process.
-The CabGuide sets out detailed guidance on the process for developing regulations.
-The LAC Guidelines include extensive guidance on the development of delegated legislation.
+The information on regulations in the CabGuide sets out detailed guidance on the process for developing regulations to be made by Order in Council.
+The LAC Guidelines contain extensive guidance on the development of delegated legislation.
 The Guide to Working with the Parliamentary Counsel Office also provides useful guidance for departmental legal advisers and other officials working with the Parliamentary Counsel Office.
-The Legislation and House Procedure Handbook contains additional guidance for staff in Ministers' offices. - 7.90 The guidance provided in paragraphs 7.23 7.67 concerning the development of primary legislation applies equally to the development of regulations. - 7.91 The steps in the process include: - (a) identifying the need for regulations (through departmental monitoring and consideration of the relevant statute); - (b) developing the policy behind the regulations (if necessary); - (c) consultation (as required): - with relevant departments; - with government caucus(es);
+The Legislation and House Procedure Handbook contains additional guidance for staff in Ministers' offices. - 7.90 The guidance provided in paragraphs 7.22 7.67 concerning the development of primary legislation applies equally to the development of regulations. - 7.91 The steps in the process include: - (a) identifying the need for regulations (through departmental monitoring and consideration of the relevant statute); - (b) developing the policy behind the regulations (if necessary); - (c) consultation (as required): - with relevant departments; - with government caucus(es): - with other parties represented in the House and independent members of Parliament: - with affected groups if required by legislation, identified by the department or Ministers, or if otherwise appropriate; - (d) submitting the policy (if any), including a regulatory impact statement, to a Cabinet committee and Cabinet for approval. (iIf the regulations are entirely routine and do not require new policy decisions, the Minister may authorise drafting without reference to Cabinet); - (e) drafting by parliamentary counsel; - submitting the proposed regulations to the Cabinet Legislation Committee and Cabinet for authorisation for submission to the Executive Council; - (g) notification in the New Zealand Gazette; - (h) a 28-day period before the regulations come into force (see paragraphs 7.96 7.99 for further details on the 28-day rule); and - (i) publication in the statutory regulations legislative instruments series. - 7.92 Departmental planning must take account of the time needed for all of these steps, allowing room for slippage at all stages.
+An absolute minimum of six weeks should be allowed between the completion of the drafting of the regulations and the date on which the regulations come into force, assuming all preceding steps have been completed satisfactorily.

-- with other parties represented in the House and independent members of Parliament; - with affected groups if this is required by legislation, identified as necessary by the department or Ministers, or otherwise appropriate; - (d) submitting any policy, including an impact statement or summary, to a Cabinet committee and Cabinet for approval.
-If the regulations are routine and do not require new policy decisions, the Minister may authorise drafting without reference to Cabinet; - (e) drafting by parliamentary counsel; - (f) submitting the proposed regulations to the Cabinet Legislation Committee and Cabinet for authorisation for submission to the Executive Council; - (g) notification in the New Zealand Gazette; - (h) a 28-day period before the regulations come into force (see paragraphs 7.96 7.99 for further details on the 28-day rule); and - (i) publication in the legislative instruments series. - 7.92 Departmental planning must take account of the time needed for all of these steps, allowing room for slippage at all stages.
-An absolute minimum of six weeks should be allowed between the completion of the drafting of the regulations and the date on which the regulations come into force, assuming all preceding steps have been completed satisfactorily. - 7.93 It is increasingly common for the empowering Act to impose an obligation on those developing regulations to consult with interested groups.
+- 7.93 It is increasingly common for the empowering Act to impose an obligation on those developing regulations to consult with interested groups.
 Care needs to be taken to ensure that sufficient time is allowed for meaningful consultation, and that proper consultation takes place.
 Failure to meet a statutory requirement to consult may lead to the regulations being invalidated by the courts.
 Consultation with others, such as the government caucus(es), non-government parliamentary parties in the House, or any independent members of Parliament, if required, may also take time. - 7.94 The parliamentary counsel drafting the regulations will consider whether the regulations are within the regulation-making powers granted in the Act.
-If the draft regulations are not within these powers, restrict individual freedom unreasonably, or are otherwise undesirable from a legal perspective, the parliamentary counsel will notify the Attorney-General and the Minister and department concerned. - 7.95 A small number of Orders in Council are drafted within departments and submitted directly to the Executive Council (see paragraph 1.41).
-The principles set out in paragraphs 7.89 7.94 in relation to regulations drafted by the Parliamentary Counsel Office apply to these orders.
+If the draft regulations are not within these powers, restrict individual freedom unreasonably, or are otherwise undesirable from a legal perspective, the parliamentary counsel will notify the Attorney General and the Minister and department concerned. - 7.95 A small number of Orders in Council are drafted within departments and submitted directly to the Executive Council (see paragraph 1.41).
+The principles set out in paragraphs 7.89 7.94 in relation to regulations drafted by the Parliamentary Counsel Office apply to those orders.
 Technical requirements for such Orders in Council are included in the information on the Executive Council in the CabGuide.